 We are often asked to recommend the best system for a user’s needs and the first question we always ask them is “do they want simultaneous or independent activation”.
 To which we usually hear “what’s the difference?”

-It can be hard to decide between the options available on the market and to know which system to go with.
+It can be hard to decide between the air spring control options available on the market and to know which system to go with.
 So we are going to break down the available options, while looking at their pros and cons.

 Typically, there are two types of air spring inflation / activation systems – Single Path or Simultaneous Activation and Dual Path or Independent Activation.
 The system you end up choosing really depends on the type of loads your vehicle needs to carry.